happylinks/react-body-backgroundcolor/README.md

-React Body ClassName
+React Body Backgroundcolor
 ====================

-Provides a declarative way to specify `document.body.className` in a single-page app.
+Provides a declarative way to specify `document.body.style.backgroundcolor` in a single-page app.
 This component can be used on server side as well.

 Built with [React Side Effect](https://github.com/gaearon/react-side-effect).